bounswe/2021SpringGroup5/practice-app/group5_api/sport_relation/README.md

-Sport Relation API is an API to learn similarities between different sports and get a suggestion from API.
+Sport Relation API is an API to learn similarities between different sports and take a suggestion from API.

 API is developed with Django Framework, and it uses PostgreSQL DBMS.
 Also, It uses [Decathlon API](https://developers.decathlon.com/products/sports/docs).